wojtekcz/MetalCNNWeights/README.md

-# Generate network parameters of Inception v3 based retrained model to be in iOS MPSCNNConvolution
+# Generate network parameters of Inception v3 based retrained model to be used in iOS MPSCNNConvolution

-This is based on the repo [Convert Inception v3 batch-normalized weights into weights and biases for MPSCNNConvolution](https://github.com/kakugawa/MetalCNNWeights).
-What's added is a modified Python version of convert.py to deal with a retrained Inception v3 model, as described in TensorFlow's [How to Retrain Image] (https://www.tensorflow.org/how_tos/image_retraining/) and [TensorFlow for Poets](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets), and the modified iOS code based on Apple's MetalImageRecognition that can better recognize dog breeds.
+This is based on the repo [Convert Inception v3 batch-normalized weights into weights and biases for MPSCNNConvolution](https://github.com/kakugawa/MetalCNNWeights), with the following changes:
+1. A modified Python version of convert.py to deal with a retrained Inception v3 model, as described in TensorFlow's [How to Retrain Image] (https://www.tensorflow.org/how_tos/image_retraining/) and [TensorFlow for Poets](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets);
+2. Modified iOS code based on Apple's MetalImageRecognition sample to use the converted network parameters of a retrained model for better dog breed recognition than the original MetalImageRecognition sample, which uses the Inception v3 model's network parameters.

 ## Convert a retrained Inception v3 model

-Run `python convert_doggy.py`, which differs from the `convert.py` in the original repo by replacing in `def softmax_write(output_dir, dat_dir, sess):`
+Run `python convert_doggy.py`, changed from the `convert.py` in the original repo by replacing in `def softmax_write(output_dir, dat_dir, sess):`
 ```
 name = 'softmax'